SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-4-0-improved-the-appearance-of-the-single-sign-on-sso-login-button.md

 ticket: MTM-57675
 version: 1019.4.0
 ---
-The appearance of the SSO login button is unified with the Cumulocity application styles.
+The appearance of the SSO (single-sign-on) login button has been unified with the Cumulocity IoT application styles.